 ABA needs to keep records of learners' enrolment, progress and results in each course.
-RTO's do have a requirement of statistical reporting to the State Government.
+Registered Training Organisations do have a requirement of statistical reporting to the State Government.
 ABA will limit the information requested from learners to the minimum required for adequate administration of training and assessment and legislative reporting requirements.
 All training administration records held are kept securely.

 Learners have the right to view their own records.
 ABA will not disclose information about learners to a third person without learners' written permission.
+Learners are able to access their personal records and apply to be issued with a course transcript by contacting Training Administration at National Support Office.

 Learners can access their results on the VETtrak student portal.
-You can find information about accessing the VETtrak student portal on the LMS.
-You also will receive information about this and a password with your initial enrolment email from Training Administration.
+Information about accessing the VETtrak student portal is available on the LMS.
+Learners also receive information about this and a password in the initial enrolment email from Training Administration.

-At the end of each semester, you should check your results on VETtrak against your own records.
-If, when you have cross checked your results, you think that Pre enrolment Information Booklet for the 10960NAT Dip B M V1.4 202209 Page 23 of 28 units you have completed are missing, you can contact Training Administration for assistance.
+At the end of each semester, learners should check their results on VETtrak against their own records.
+If a learner has cross checked their results, and thinks that units completed are missing, they can contact Training Administration for assistance.